 This letter will be effective for future years unless we advise you of its amendment or replacement, or the engagement is terminated.

-Please sign and return the attached copy of this letter to indicate that it is in accordance with your understanding of the arrangements for our financial and compliance audit of the [name of SMSF].
+Please sign and return the attached copy of this letter to indicate that it is in accordance with your understanding of the arrangements for our financial audit and compliance auditengagement of the [name of SMSF].